DataDog/documentation/content/en/containers/docker/_index.md

 ## Uninstall Single Step APM Instrumentation

-If you used Single Step APM Instrumentation to install the Datadog Docker Agent, and you want to uninstall the Agent, you need to [run additional commands][33] to uninstall Single Step Instrumentation.
+If you installed the Datadog Docker Agent with Single Step APM Instrumentation, and you want to uninstall the Agent, you need to [run additional commands][33] to uninstall APM Instrumentation.

 ## Further Reading